CreatorQsF/creatorqsf.github.io/_posts/2017-02-22-de-liker-sounds-and-texts-concepts.md

 ---
 layout: default
-title: "de-liKeR's new concept, ”Sounds and Texts.”"
+title: "de-liKeR's new concept, “Sounds and Texts.”"
 ---

 Since de-liKeR has been established, its purpose is still "Design", "Link", and "Like".